Our groundbreaking model

 Meanwhile, the need for unbiased, well-researched, responsibly reported global news and information has never been greater.

 This points to the particular mission of Round Earth Media, a nonprofit media organization based in Minneapolis, Minnesota.
-Under veteran global journalist Mary Stucky, Round Earth finds important stories from remote regions of the world and reports those stories in some of the outstanding media outlets of our day, notably the popular radio programs “Marketplace” and “The World.”
+Veteran global journalist Mary Stucky and her team of experienced editors, photographers, filmmakers and reporters are training and mentoring the next generation of global correspondents.
+And, they’re helping to place these reporters’ important, untold global stories in some of the outstanding news outlets of our day –in the United States and in the countries where we are reporting.

 Round Earth Media Leadership

 Round Earth Media was founded by veteran journalists Mary Stucky and Mary Losure.
 A former reporter at the NBC-TV affiliate in Minneapolis, and a long-time contributor to National Public Radio, Stucky shared in a 2006 Peabody Award for her reports on Hmong and Chinese immigrants in the documentary Crossing East: Our History, Our Stories, Our America.